 Only one game survives of the Labounsky match (a draw), but the Churgin match is of interest: as Barav himself notes about the match, it ended 4-2 in his favor.
 The games are hard-fought (long games, no draws), with Barav winning the match despite losing the first two games.
 See game section.

 Once he arrived in Germany for his studies, Barav also played chess, He participated, for example, in he Berliner Verbandmeisterschaft (Berlin [chess] association championship), coming out joint 2nd/3rd (7 out of 11 pts.)
-He had some of his games published in newspapers, e.g., his brilliancy against Wächster in the same tournament, or his win against Braun in the 1931 Berlin Chess Association Summer Tournament.
+He became a recognized master when he participated in the had some of his games published in newspapers, e.g., his brilliancy against Wächster in the same tournament, or his win against Braun in the 1931 Berlin Chess Association Summer Tournament.
 He also played in the "Springer" [i.e., Chess Knight] chess club in Berlin and elsewhere, as surviving game-scores show.
 See the game section for more details, both of the games themselves and -- if published -- where and when.

 His results included, among others (source in parentesis): "Springer" Club Winter tournament, 6th, 9/15 (SW, 1928, p.
 161); Berlin Chess Assication championship, 2nd/3rd, 7/11 (SW, June 1929, p.
 1); it added that "Rabinowitsch [i.e., Barav, who] belongs to the [Springer Berlin] club, is a new talent of whom we expect far more already in the next tournament.
 His game against Wächter is very good".
 He also won the Berlin Chess Assocation Summer tournament, 1st section, joint 1st (SW, 1931), with 6.5/9; and more.